 In 2016 several large companies including Yahoo! and IBM decided to reduce the amount of remote working available to their employees as they found they were struggling to remain competitive.

-Thanh Nguyen, managing director of HR consulting firm Connery Consulting said: “I think these companies are really struggling to compete at an innovation level with smaller-stage organizations.
+Thanh Nguyen, managing director of HR consulting firm Connery Consulting said: “I think these companies are really struggling to compete at an innovation level with smaller-stage organisations.
 “They’re thinking of every single possible way to reunite people to drive better innovations.”

 Good ideas can strike at any time, but even when inspiration strikes if there aren’t sympathetic like-minds to work with, to bounce ideas off, to help through the iterations of making a concept into a reality, the idea can flounder and fail.